shizukushq/numeric-text/README.md

 ## Features

 - **Framework-agnostic**: Built with native Web Components.
-Seamlessly integrates with any library or plain HTML.
+Seamlessly integrates with any library or Vanilla JS.
 - **Zero Dependencies**: No third-party runtime dependencies.
 - **Ultra-Lightweight**: Only **2.38KB** (gzipped) for the core package.
 - **High Performance**: Optimized for **120fps** animations.